davidinsuomi/systemModelling/README.md

 ===============
 this is the homework 3 (Code Generation) for system modelling in University of Tartu.

-author : Ding Wei & tolu
+team member : Ding Wei & tolu